 - Guys can also experience forms of abuse in dating relationships.

 - Talk about the issue and ask about how widespread it is at your child’s school.

 - Share your views on dating situations and your hopes for your child’s relationships.

 - Establish clear boundaries for your child’s dating situations — expectations for boys and girls regarding behavior and communication with you.

 - Be a positive model — both in your marriage or dating relationship and in the way you treat your son or daughter.

 For some potential danger signs, see the “bonus” material below.
 For more information, positive steps you can take, and research statistics on the topic, see the following websites: Love is Respect and the Alabama Coalition Against Domestic Violence.
-See more ideas for fathers in this blog by Lucy Bloom, our Father-Daughter Summit director.
+See more ideas for fathers in this blog by Lucy Bloom, our former staff member who helped lead our father-daughter events.
 Here’s a brochure with more information for teens, a dating bill of rights, and more articles for dads of teens on our website.

 BONUS: Warning Signs of Potential Dating Violence